Manu839/Rock_Paper_Scissor/README.md

-the ultimate online destination for a classic game with a modern twist!
+The ultimate online destination for a classic game with a modern twist!
 Engage in thrilling matches against your computer with our user-friendly interface.
 Simply choose your weapon - rock, paper, or scissors - and watch as the computer responds in real-time.
 With vibrant graphics and intuitive gameplay, our website provides endless entertainment for players of all ages.
 Whether you're sharpening your skills or seeking a quick diversion, "Rock Paper Scissors Interactive" guarantees hours of fun.

 Tech and Tools used:
 1) React